 In January 2019, we entered into a series of exclusive advertising agency agreements with Tencent.
 Pursuant to the exclusive advertising agency agreements, we are the exclusive real property advertising agent of Tencent for selling advertising to real estate advertisers in certain areas of China, including, Tianjin and Sichuan, Anhui, Shanxi, Guangxi and Fujian provinces.
 In March 2019, we entered into an advertising agency agreement with Tencent, pursuant to which we are the real property advertising agent of Tencent in certain other areas of China.
-In January 2020, we renewed and entered into advertising agency agreements with Tencent, pursuant to which we are the real property advertising agency agreements of Tencent in many areas of China.
+In January 2020, we renewed and entered into advertising agency agreements with Tencent, pursuant to which we are the real property advertising agency of Tencent in many areas of China.
 Pursuant to the exclusive advertising agency agreements signed in April 2020, such areas of China were Heilongjiang, Shanxi, Tianjin, Fujian, Guangxi, Guizhou, Chongqing, Sichuan and some cities in Jiangsu Province.
 In early 2021, we renewed our advertising agency agreements with Tencent, and the cooperative areas remain the same as those in 2020.
+At the beginning of 2022, we renewed our advertising agency agreements with Tencent, and the cooperative areas were Beijing, Tianjin, Hebei, Fujian, Sichuan, Chongqing, Guangxi, Guizhou, Yunnan, and some cities in Jiangsu Province.